Expert Research on the First Wave of British Immigration to Natal

 1. Check the lists of settlers to see if your ancestor is listed.

-Volume 8 – ‘Haigh to Hogshaw’ is in publication and will be available later this year.
+Volume 8 – ‘Haigh to Hogshaw’ is in publication and will be available later in 2015 from the UKZN Press.

 2. Individual records after ‘Hogshaw’ are obtainable in simple chronological format from ourselves, at a cost.
 Some of these records have been posted here.
 If you wish to order a record, please contact us.

 3. Join our mailing list to be notified of new records added to the database